CaptureClient

 My Role

-• Research interviews and usability testing
+• Research interviews and testing

 • Low and high-fidelity wireframes